Rodrigo de Castro Osorio: Features and charges

 His other traits were his generosity and humanism, creating a home for girls in difficult circumstances, struggling for humanization of treatment in prisons and aid to impoverished clergy aid for construction and improvement of temples, hospitals and hospices, as well as exercise patron of the arts.

+The Maestro de capillo, Cristóbal de Medrano, a prominent musician in Castro's private music chapel, dedicated his Missa Voce Mea to the Cardinal-Archbishop Rodrigo de Castro, in 1594.

-College of Our Lady of Antigua and death of Cardinal
+College of Our Lady of Antigua and death

 During convalescence from a serious illness, during 1592, Rodrigo decided to start the monumental work of the College of Our Lady of Antigua.
 Administered, at the beginning, by the Society of Jesus, had consolidated financially the College of Jerez de la Frontera, and contributed to the maintenance of the college-seminar of the British Jesuits from Seville and since its foundation, in addition to being instituted a protector of the congregations that the company had in that city, that of the Annunciation.

-The school was his greatest legacy to Monforte de Lemos, making it one of the very few examples of Style Herrera in Galicia.
-It is named after the Virgin of Antigua, the object of devotion of the cardinal, and popularly named the "'Cardinal College" or "Company'".
+The school was his greatest legacy to Monforte de Lemos, making it one of the very few examples of Herrerian style in Galicia.
+It is named after the Virgin of Antigua, the object of devotion of the cardinal, and popularly named the Cardinal or Society College.